 Batfink

-In 1966 the Seeger Studio cashed in on the popularity of the 'Batman' TV series by creating an actual bat as a superhero: 'Batfink' (1966-1967).
+In 1966, the Seeger Studio cashed in on the popularity of the 'Batman' TV series by creating an actual bat as a superhero: 'Batfink' (1966-1967).
 The show also borrowed elements from other spy series like 'Get Smart' and 'The Green Hornet'.
-While 'Batfink' had a short run in the United States, it became quite very on the British TV channel ITV, who re-ran the show for decades.
-As recently as the 2000s it had been broadcast on the BBC's children's channel CBBC too.
+While 'Batfink' had a short run in the United States, it became very popular on the British TV channel ITV, where the show was re-ran for decades.
+As recently as the 2000s, it had been broadcast on the BBC's children's channel CBBC too.

 Comic adaptations of Seeger's animated shows